-In case of Rohini heliport amount payable on account of Labour welfare Cess is Rs.52.70 lakhs i.e.,1% of Rs.5269.70 Lakhs which was paid/payable to M/s.
+In case of Rohini heliport amount payable on account of Labour welfare Cess is Rs.
+52.70 lakhs i.e. 1% of Rs.
+5269.70 Lakhs which was paid/payable to M/s.
 Dinesh Chandra R Agarwal Infracon Pvt.
 Ltd.

 In case of Rohini Heliport, Labour Cess amounting to Rs.
 52.70 Lakhs is required to be paid by the contractor M/s DRAIPL.
-The same was part of the counter claims of the PHL in the recently concluded arbitrations proceedings with DRAIPL in 2019-20.
-PHL has received a favourable award on this issue.
-However, we have challenged the other unfavourable portions of the award in the Hon'ble High Court and has obtained interim stay against the Award.
+The same was part of the counter claims of the PHL.

 The estimated useful life of the helicopters have been assessed by the internal technical committee.
-The life's of Bell & Airbus helicopters are indefinite.
+The life of Bell & Airbus helicopters are indefinite.
 The Airbus helicopters have given an assurance to provide product support upto 30 to 35 years which has been the basis for giving the life as 30 to 35 years.